Table of Contents

 What is a mathematics degree?

 A Bachelor of Science or a Bachelor of Arts in mathematics is an undergraduate degree awarded after studying at the college level.
-Students who are interested in mathematics are motivated by finding, exploring and explaining phenomena about abstract objects, such as numbers (number theory and algebra), shape (geometry and topology), change (calculus and analysis) and chance (probability and statistics).
+Math majors are motivated by finding, exploring and explaining phenomena about abstract objects, such as numbers (number theory and algebra), shape (geometry and topology), change (calculus and analysis) and chance (probability and statistics).

 Furman University is a private liberal arts and sciences university dedicated to developing identity and purpose, agency and integrity, intellectual curiosity, and civic and global engagement in its students.
-Furman students work closely with faculty, gaining the opportunity to find uncommon connections between academic disciplines and their passions.
+Math majors work closely with faculty, gaining the opportunity to find uncommon connections between academic disciplines and their passions.
 Plan a visit to Furman’s beautiful campus or start your application today.

 How will you learn?